sfc-gh-smalik/SnowGuide/README.md

 # SnowGuide

 A Snowflake Docs and Knowledge Chatbot/Slackbot.
-This application crawls the documenation in docs.snowflake.com, extracts it, and stores it in Snowflake tables.
-A Chatbot service then used Snowflake Cortex search to retrieve the most relevant docs for a question and uses them to enhance the prompt send to an LLM.
+This application uses Snowflake documenation (docs.snowflake.com) via Cortex Knowledge Extensions.
+A Chatbot service then uses Snowflake Cortex search to retrieve the most relevant docs for a question and uses them to enhance the prompt send to an LLM.
 This is currently setup to use either OpenAI's API or the Cortex "complete" API with a model served by Snowflake.

 # SnowGuide